All Episodes

 And countless elected and unelected people have said that it is.

-All we're doing here is discussing at length the background of all of these candidates.
+All we're doing here is discussing at length the background of all of these candidates, Newt, Santorum, Bachman, Kane.

 But now, no, no, no, we can't talk about any of that with Romney.

-We just we gotta go ahead and we gotta nominate him.
+We just, we got to go ahead and we got a nominator.

-Now, what's the latest uh Romney's newest backer, this ABC News the note.
+Now, what's the latest Romney's newest backers, ABC News The Note?

-New York Congressman Michael Grimm, who's backing Romney said Republicans has put aside their ideological differences and back the candidate who has the best chance of beating Obama.
+New York Congressman Michael Grimm, who's backing Romney, said Republicans just put aside their ideological differences and back the candidate who has the best chance of beating Obama.

-Uh this is Michael Grimm of New York, who is backing Romney thinks New York could choose the former Massachusetts governor over Obama in 2012.
+This is Michael Grimm in New York, who is backing Romney, thinks New York could choose the former Massachusetts governor over Obama in 2012.

-This guy's saying, yeah, Romney could win New York.
+This guy said, yo, Romney could win New York.

 I don't know what that tells you, but what it tells me, it says, okay, conservatives, shut up.

-We gotta pick a nominee based on something else.
+We got to pick a nominee based on something else.

 Because it is ideology that will win.